 I’ve long contended that Facebook should display these people in some way.
 Maybe not as a primary measure, but in a “your ad also led to these X conversions, even though you didn’t target them” kind of way.

 A year ago around this time, advertisers were trying to convince clients that the numbers Facebook reported were legit.
 Should my ad really get credit based on a 28-day click?
 AND view-through conversions?
 The argument was that Facebook was over-reporting.

 But now, the attribution setting is 7-day click and 1-day view.
-And thanks to iOS 14 and Aggregated Event Measurement, the reporting is potentially incomplete and modeled.
+And thanks to iOS 14 and Aggregated Event Measurement is Meta's protocol for handling tracking opt-outs from iOS devices.
+AEM initially required advertisers to configure and rank eight events and verify their website, but those requirements were removed in 2023.
+Aggregated Event Measurement still exists, but Meta handles it on the back-end to comply with Apple requirements on privacy.
+More, the reporting is potentially incomplete and modeled.
 Facebook is not reporting the conversions they once were.

 Does that mean the conversions aren’t happening?
 We need to use other methods to uncover that information.
 URL parameters provide an option.

 If Ads Manager says your ads aren’t performing well, make sure you can verify that in other places.
 Because if your ads actually are driving conversions, but Facebook simply isn’t reporting them, you need to be able to show those additional conversions to clients.

 That, unfortunately, is the new world we live in.
 Too many conversions are falling through the cracks.
 You will need to use multiple methods to prove the impact of your advertising.